kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 Amazon disclosed that around 45% of sales made through Alexa devices were third party sales, which is a lower share than the overall average of 58%.
 Amazon explained that customers use Alexa disproportionately more for household consumables, where Amazon is more competitive than third party sellers.

-Another piece of Amazon Hardware is amazon **tablets, fire TV, and obviously Kindle e-book reader itself.** Amazon also sells other smart devices under its **Ring** brand like security cameras, alarms, doorbells, and others.
+Another piece of Amazon Hardware are Amazon's **tablets, fire TV, and obviously Kindle e-book reader itself.** Amazon also sells other smart devices under its **Ring** brand like security cameras, alarms, doorbells, and others.

 In 2020 Amazons also introduced the **Halo health and wellness tracker** that was another important reminder that Amazons means its push into the health & wellness market seriously.